Tomatillo: History

 Tomatillos were domesticated in Mexico before the coming of Europeans and played an important part in the culture of the Maya and the Aztecs, more important than the tomato.
 The specific name philadelphica dates to the 18th century.

 Production

 There is limited information about tomatillo production, even though tomatillos are distributed and grown worldwide as a home-grown garden plant.
 Tomatillos are mainly cultivated in outdoor fields in Mexico and Guatemala on a large scale.
 Smaller crops are planted in many parts of the United States.
 In Mexico, tomatillos are planted within a wide range of altitudes.

 Soil and climate requirements

-In general, tomatillo plants are tolerant to many different soil conditions.
+In general, tomatillo plants are tolerant of many different soil conditions.
 However, they do best in well-drained, sandy, fertile soil conditions with a pH between 5.5 and 7.3.
 Tomatillo plants are cold sensitive.
 They grow best at 25 to 32 C. Below 16 C, growth is very poor.
 Tomatillo plants prefer full sun exposure and warm locations.